 1275 S. State StreetDover, Delaware 19901

-Cubital tunnel syndrome feels similar to the pain that occurs from hitting the "funny" bone in your elbow.
-The "funny" bone in the elbow is actually the ulnar nerve, a nerve that crosses the elbow (the ulnar nerve begins in the side of the neck and ends in the fingers).
+Cubital tunnel syndrome causes pain that feels a lot like the pain you feel when you hit the "funny" bone in your elbow.
+The "funny" bone in the elbow is actually the ulnar nerve, a nerve that crosses the elbow.
+The ulnar nerve begins in the side of your neck and ends in your fingers.

 The following are the most common symptoms of cubital tunnel syndrome.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

 The symptoms of cubital tunnel syndrome may resemble other medical conditions or problems, including medial epicondylitis (golfer's elbow).
-Always consult your doctor for a diagnosis.
+Always see a doctor for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for cubital tunnel syndrome may include the following:
+In addition to a complete medical history and physical exam, diagnostic tests for cubital tunnel syndrome may include:

-The most effective treatment for cubital tunnel syndrome is the cessation of activity that is causing the problem.
+The most effective treatment for cubital tunnel syndrome is stopping the activity that is causing the problem.
 Treatment may include:

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.